an in-depth missions experience

 Our midterm assignments typically last one to two years and are designed to expand and strengthen ongoing ministry.
 The experience is invaluable, both to the one going and to the people at the ministry site.
 Midterm missionaries serve long enough to get a clear sense of what long term ministry is like, as well as accomplishing a lot for the Kingdom.
 Whether you’re looking for a more in-depth mission experience, or exploring God’s plan for your life, we want to connect you to God’s work around the world.

-RDM is the name we give to the process of building a support team for ministry with SIM.
-Even before you applied to SIM you probably already began this process by sharing your ministry dreams with friends and family.
-Once we have accepted each other and your placement is confirmed, we are able to open accounts for you and you are ready to begin raising support.
-We will train you and give you tools to effectively share your vision for ministry, as well as coaching along the way.
+RDM is the name we give to the process of building a fully engaged prayer and financial support team for ministry with SIM.
+Even before you applied to SIM, you probably began this process by sharing your ministry dreams with friends and family.
+After placement is confirmed, you can begin raising support.
+We will train you and give you tools to effectively share your vision for ministry.
 We’ll do this by:

-- Online Training – We have developed an interactive, eight-week online training course that includes a study on the biblical basis of raising support, cohort interaction, and SIM-specific principles and practices for this important ministry.
-You will be invited to join one of the courses, which run at set times each year.
+- Online Training – We have developed an interactive, seven-module online training course that includes a study on the biblical basis of raising support, cohort interaction, and SIM-specific principles and practices for this important ministry.

-- Onsite Workshops – In addition to the online course, you will also have opportunity to participate in focused training at SIMGo, SIM’s orientation located in Charlotte, NC.
+- Onsite Workshops – In addition to the online course, you will also have the opportunity to participate in focused RDM training, called Bootcamp, at OnBoard, SIM’s orientation located in Charlotte, NC.

-SIMGo is an onsite training event held four times a year at our campus in Charlotte, NC.
-During this time you and other new SIM missionaries learn about:
+Two OnSITE training events are held multiple times a year at our campus in Charlotte, NC.
+During these times, you and other new SIM missionaries will learn about:

 - Maintaining a vibrant walk with God